jjjw420/splunk-ibm-websphere-mq-add-on/TA-mq/README.md

 ## Features

 * Simple UI based configuration via Splunk Manager
-* Poll IBM Websphere MQ queues for messages at interval.
+* Poll  IBM Websphere MQ queues for messages at interval or can be triggered from the Websphere MQ trigger monitor(future feature).
 * Poll IBM Websphere MQ Channel Status statistics.
-* Uses regular splunk sourcetypes for the events ("Generic single line", "_json" or "syslog")
+* Uses regular splunk sourcetypes for the events ("Generic single line" or "syslog")
 * You can specify multiple queues or channels per data input.
 You can specify whether to use a thread per data input or per queue/channel.
 * Automatic thread management.
 No need to restart splunk after changes are made to a data input.
 This includes adding and removing queues.
 * Includes default response handlers for queue input and channel status input.
 * Includes a response handler for IBM Websphere Message Broker monitoring events.
+* Tested on both Python2 and Python3 in Splunk V8.

 ## Dependencies
+* **NOTE: Python3 is now the default for this modular input.
+If your environment still uses Python2 you can set the python version in inputs.conf.**

-* Splunk 6.0+, 7+, 8+
+* Splunk 6.0+, 7+, 8+ (Python2 or Python3 in Splunk V8).
 * PyMQI 1.5+
 * ctypes library for Python.  **NOTE: Splunk V8 has the ctypes libary installed by default for both Python2 and Python3.
 See the dedicated section in the Troubleshooting section on where you can find or build a compatible _ctypes.so**
 * IBM Websphere MQ Client Libraries V7+